 Our Tree solution for DAV class 6 English literature answers

 A. Complete the summary of the poem by filling in the blanks with appropriate words:

 A tree takes a long time to grow.
 For many years, the trunk of the tree pushes the sky to grow higher and higher.
-The branches grow long as if they were stretching their arms and reaching out fingers.
-With every year, the season’s change and the tree leave also change from green to yellow and then from yellow to green.
+The branches grow long as if they were stretching their arms and reaching out their fingers.
+With every year, the seasons change and the tree leave also changes from green to yellow and then from yellow to green.
 Since the time of the speaker’s grandfather’s father, there had been an elm outside his school whose shadow could be seen across the playground.
 The speaker felt sad when this tree was cut off by some men within ten minutes.

 Answer the following questions in brief: